MFA in Creative Writing

 - Advancement to candidacy is automatic on admission to the program, but subject to yearly review

-- A book-length manuscript of fiction, poetry, or drama, to be approved by the creative writing faculty
+- A book-length manuscript of fiction, essays, a memoir or poetry, to be approved by the creative writing faculty

 - One oral examination on the candidate’s manuscript: its merits, characteristics, and relations to the works of others